 Without that one evening in Mannheim, when the then Microsoft Germany COO Joao Couto visited the business school, pitching Microsoft to us soon-to-be graduates with all his passion, experience and motivation, I do not know which way I would have gone.
 But that one night, that one huge chance and that one conversation with Joao changed my life.
 From this I learnt to make the most out of every moment in life – it could be the one.

-What were some of the challenges you faced when studying for an MBA?
+What were some of the MBA challenges you faced when studying on the business education programme?

 Honestly, I think the hardest part was the GMAT.
 I think it was hard to get back into a learning routine.
 After working more than six years full- and part-time (dual studies) it is crucial to know how to motivate yourself to, for example, study for a test, write a paper or present a thesis.

-It was very interesting to see myself moving out of my comfort zone, pushing myself to the next level and work on my ‘keep-on-going’ mentality because nobody else will do the work for you or give you the direction or goal – it’s your choice and it’s your goal.
-Being an economical engineer who must do the deep dive into finance as part of an MBA programme also was a challenge.
+It was very interesting to see myself moving out of my comfort zone, pushing myself to the next level and working on my ‘keep-on-going’ mentality.
+Nobody else will do the work for you or give you the direction or goal – it’s your choice and it’s your goal.
+Being an economical engineer who must do the deep dive into finance as part of an MBA business education programme also was a challenge.

 How has the MBA made a difference to your career path and leadership journey?

 I learned many skills for becoming a better person and leader.
 I now have a better understanding of what makes a business – and more importantly, the people behind it – successful.
 And every day I learn to become even better at it.
 I gained more seniority within the MBA, built up trust in myself and gained the trust of people around me.
 I won many sponsors and mentors on my way and learned what I do not want to do or work for in the future.